jayleighton/siya-kolisi-pp1/README.md

 2. Added three images on the index page with anchors to the sections for Early Life, Profession & International Career
 3. Career Page image was blurry on larger screens, replaced with higher resolution image
 4. Navbar margin spacing was incorrect causing the navbar to cover elements on certain pages
+5. Professional Career Information image not displaying due to name change
+6. Comments section not show correctly due to closing tag in incorrect location
+7. Feedback page allowed submission with no comments entered.

 ### Known Bugs